Discrete Approximations to $\operatorname{U}(1)$ Principal Bundles in Abelian Gauge Theory: Introduction and summary

-\paragraph{Organisation of this paper.} In \cref{sec:main}, we formulate the kinematic data of Maxwell theory in terms of Čech cocycles with respect to an open cover and discretise the data to obtain the theory \(\mathcal T_k\).
-In \cref{sec:checks}, we check that the charges, Wilson lines, and symmetries of \(\mathcal T_k\) agree with those of the monopoleless sector of Maxwell theory in the limit \(k\to\infty\).
-In \cref{sec:path_integral}, we argue that the theory \(\mathcal T_k\) can be constructed ordinary Maxwell theory by inserting a nonlocal topological projection operator in the path integral.
+{\bf Organisation of this paper.} In Section~\ref{sec:main}, we formulate the kinematic data of Maxwell theory in terms of \v{C}ech cocycles with respect to an open cover and discretise the data to obtain the theory $\mathcal T_k$.
+In Section~\ref{sec:checks}, we check that the charges, Wilson lines, and symmetries of $\mathcal T_k$ agree with those of the monopoleless sector of Maxwell theory in the limit $k\to\infty$.
+In Section~\ref{sec:path_integral}, we argue that the theory $\mathcal T_k$ can be constructed ordinary Maxwell theory by inserting a nonlocal topological projection operator in the path integral.